 In recent years, smart technology has helped us do everything from tracking our workouts to vacuuming our living rooms without a lot of effort.
 With all the advancements in technology, it only makes sense for smart technology to help us make our home comfort systems more efficient.
 If you’re looking for a way to reduce your energy bills and gain more control over your home comfort, smart thermostats are the perfect place to start.

 Smart thermostats work much like a programmable thermostats.
 Standard programmable models allow you to alter temperatures to use less energy when you aren’t at home.
 Most of these thermostats let you set schedules for individual days, divide it between weekday and weekend programming, or make every day the same.
 According to the U.S. Department of Energy, you can save up to 10 percent on your annual heating and cooling bill by installing a programmable thermostat.

-Smart thermostats provide you even more control when it comes to your HVAC system.
-Using your smart phone and a compatible app, you can adjust your home’s temperature wirelessly, from anywhere in the world.
+Smart thermostats provide you with even more control when it comes to your HVAC system.
+Using your smartphone and a compatible app, you can adjust your home’s temperature wirelessly, from anywhere in the world.
 That means you can adjust it if anything surprising happens—whether you’re away from home longer than you thought or there is a change in the weather.
 That control, plus the energy usage reports your smart model offers, can help you increase your home’s energy efficiency.